-A.3.3 Dual basin Gaussian potential
+A.3.3 Dual-basin Gaussian potential

-This is not yet implemented as a function in SMOG 2, but the syntax of ftype= 7 can be found on the SMOG webserver.
+Dual-basin interactions may be included when using OpenSMOG.
+For Gromacs, this is not yet implemented as a function in SMOG 2, but the syntax of ftype= 7 can be found on the SMOG webserver.